runyuweng/thrift-example/README.md

 Front end frames or library will be used:
 - client : vue ( Just want to have a try... )
 - middle : koa ( Because it's a very lightweight Library )
-- server : koa ( Normally, Java or some other back-end language should be used, but for convenience, use KOA... )
+- server : thrift ( Normally, Java or some other back-end language should be used, but for convenience, use KOA... )

 # How to run
 - Firstly you should run the server by `npm run server`;